ayrshare/social-media-api/README.md

 ### Post

 Published a new post to the specified social networks either immediately or at scheduled future date.
-Returns a promise the resolves to an object containing the post ID and post status (success, error).
+Returns a promise that resolves to an object containing the post ID and post status (success, error).

 ``` javascript
 const postResponse = await social.post({